 Thursday, Friday, Saturday, and Monday, showtimes 7:30pm (doors 7:00pm)

 Fri 7/5, Sat 7/6, Mon 7/8

 Fri 7/12, Sat 7/13, Mon 7/15

 Thu 7/18, Fri 7/19, Sat 7/20

 (Mondays, July 1 and 8 are pay-what-you-can performances)

 KATURIAN - Corey DiNardo, MICHAL - Song Kim, TUPOLSKI - Tyler Stamm, ARIEL - James Napoleon Stone, GIRL - Meghan Gobler

 DIRECTOR - Rich Remedios, ASSISTANT DIRECTOR/STAGE MANAGER - Alexandra Pozniak, LIGHTING DESIGN - Mark Kieffer, COSTUME DESIGN - Chelsea Wren Hanvy, SOUND DESIGNER - Matt Clarke

 WARNING: This show includes graphic violence, elements of torture, disturbing adult content, flashing lights, and simulated gun use.

-The show will run approximately 130 minutes with intermissions.
+The show will run approximately 2.5 hours with intermission.
 Free street parking is available.